awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/about-json-path.md

 ### Accessing Arrays<a name="about-json-path-arrays"></a>

-Arrays are queried using an array index expression inside square brackets \(`[]`\)\.
-Currently, the only index expression supported is `0:`, meaning that all the elements in the array are returned\.
+You can access the data in a JSON array in the following ways:

-The format of the data returned depends on whether the array index expression is the last expression in the path:
++ Retrieve all the elements in the array as a single row\.
-+ When the array index is the last expression in the path expression, all of the contents of the array are returned as a single field in a single data row\.
++ Retrieve each element in the array as a separate row\.

-+ When there is a nested expression after the array index expression, the array is "flattened\."
-In other words, each element in the array is returned as a separate data row\.
+#### Retrieve All Elements in an Array in a Single Row<a name="about-json-path-arrays-row"></a>

 To query the entire contents of an array as a single row, use the following syntax\.